 You may wonder: What language do they speak in Portugal?
 Well, Portugal official language is Portuguese and the most commonly-used language spoken in country.
 The English language follows Portuguese as the second most common language in the country.

 Today, around 240 million people speak Portuguese in the world.
 It’s the sixth most common language spoken in the world as well.
 Furthermore, UNESCO indicates that Portuguese can become an international communications language in the future.

 So, what about the features of this official language of Portuguese?
 Well, it’s an Indo-European language, first of all.
 Portuguese has ten different dialects in Portugal.
 They use the language in different areas from bureaucracy to daily communication.

 There are 23 letters in the “Alfabeto” in Portuguese alphabet.
 It shares a Latin ancestor with the English alphabet.
 The Portuguese alphabet is lacking the consonants K, W, and Y.

 Difference Between Portuguese and Spanish

 Can Spanish speakers understand Portuguese?
-This is is a very common question people ask while they want to learn Spanish.
+This is is a very common question people ask when they want to learn Spanish.
 These two languages share a high percentage of their vocabulary.
 They also have origins in Latin.
 This is the simplest explanation for Portuguese vs Spanish.
 Let’s dig into the details.

 What are the Other Popular Languages in Portugal?